OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Experiments

+\bt{ This experiment addresses \textbf{Q4}, assessing how node culling balances map size against localization accuracy over time.
+We ablate the three IC factors cumulatively from most conservative to most aggressive: IQ alone (removes low-quality nodes), then adding IG (geometrically redundant nodes), then TD (outdated nodes), following the pipeline's sequential staging.
+Two downstream tasks are evaluated, map-merging accuracy in terms of ATE and metric localization precision, to verify that culling preserves the map's utility for navigation.}

-\subsubsection{Impact on Map Merging}
+\subsubsection{\bt{Impact on Map Merging}}

-To validate our node culling strategy for lifelong operation, we conducted map merging experiments on Lab sequences spanning three months.
-These sequences are manually selected from R$2$ as their features in high spatial overlap alongside significant lighting and viewpoint variations.
-We evaluated performance based on the final ATE and the total node count.
-Table~\ref{tab:exp_ablation_node_map_merging} details the ablation study of the culling factors (IQA, IG, and TD) across the pre-filter, forward, and backward stages.
-The strategy using only IQA achieved the minimum ATE, confirming that IQA effectively removes outlier-prone nodes.
-The results further indicate that IG and TD as more aggressive culling mechanisms; while they induce a slight trade-off in precision, they enable significant compression.
-As shown in Fig.~\ref{fig:exp_node_culling_map_merging}, the full strategy incorporating all factors reduces map size by approximately $20\%$ with minimal loss in accuracy.
+\bt{ To test node culling under lifelong operation, we merge the Lab sequences collected over three months.
+We choose these sequences from R$2$ because they revisit the same places under strong lighting and viewpoint changes, which is exactly when culling matters most.
+We report two metrics: the final ATE and the total node count.
+Tab.~\ref{tab:exp_ablation_node_map_merging} reports the ablation over the culling factors across the pre-filter, forward, and backward stages.
+Using IQ alone yields the minimum ATE, confirming that quality-based filtering effectively removes outlier-prone nodes.
+IG and TD act as more aggressive mechanisms: they incur a slight precision trade-off but enable substantial compression.
+As shown in Fig.~\ref{fig:exp_node_culling_map_merging}, the full strategy reduces map size by roughly $20\%$ with minimal accuracy loss.}